 To take an extreme example, suppose 10 metres of this wire is used in a speaker cable to drive a speaker with impedance as low as 2 ohms at 20kHz ( fortunately very rare ).
 The cable will have two conductors giving total added skin effect resistance of 0.056 ohms.
 In series with the 2 ohm speaker resistance this gives attenuation by a factor 0.97, i.e. -0.24 dB.

 I studied the account in the Feynman Lectures over 40 years ago, but I only recently learnt that the skin depth is just the wavelength of the signal divided by 2 pi.
 The relevant wavelength is inside the conductor, and for example in copper at 60Hz the skin depth is 8mm and the wavelength is just 5cm.
 The wavelength in a vacuum is 5000km, and the ratio of wavelengths tells us the refractive index of copper at 60Hz is around 100 million.
 The velocity of the electromagnetic field into the interior of the conductor is therefore a surprisingly slow 3m/sec.
 One result of this is that the surface current can change polarity while the current further below the surface is still in the original direction.
 In other words the current can for a significant time be in different directions at different depths.
-A good animated plot can be found at Some Skin Effect Notes (But there are errors in some of the equations.)
+A good animated plot can be found at Some Skin Effect Notes (But there is at least one error.
+Equations 5,6 don't combine to give eq.7, there is a factor of c missing somewhere, but I hate 'Gaussian units' so I'm not checking further, the plots still look ok.)
 Note that the magnetic field H lags the current density J by 45 degrees.
 Note also that the animation looks the same for a wide range of frequencies because of the fixed ratio between skin depth and wavelength, and because the horizontal axis is in multiples of skin depth rather than actual distance.

 It may be tempting to think this must cause problems in audio cables, if part of the current is determined by what happened maybe as much as a msec earlier would that not 'smear transients'?
 I think that was actually suggested in a published article some years ago (Hawksford?)
 The reason why it is not a problem I am sure has been explained somewhere, but I will try to give a simple explanation here.